How the 'boneless wing' became a tasty culinary lie

 With the Super Bowl at hand, behold the cheerful untruth that has been perpetrated upon (and generally with the blessing of) the chicken-consuming citizens of the United States on menus across the land: a “boneless wing” that isn’t a wing at all.

-Today’s food landscape is brimming with these gentle impostors — things we eat that pass as other things we eat.
+Today’s food landscape is brimming with these gentle impostor things we eat that pass as other things we eat.

-Surimi is a fish that effectively becomes crab or lobster meat for many of us — and stars in California rolls across the land.
-Carrots are cut and buffed until their edges are curved and smooth, becoming “baby carrots ” or, slightly more truthfully, “baby-cut carrots.”
+Surimi is fish that effectively becomes crab or lobster meat for many of us and stars in California rolls across the land.
+Carrots are cut and buffed until their edges are curved and smooth, becoming “baby carrots” or, slightly more truthfully, “baby-cut carrots.”
 Impossible Burgers are plant-based delicacies that carry many of meat’s characteristics without ever having been near an animal.
 And “Chilean sea bass”?
 Not a bass at all, but a rebrand of something called a Patagonian toothfish.

 Part of the reason for the rise of the “boneless wing” is money.
 In recent years, with prices of actual chicken wings rising, the alternative became more cost effective.
 The average price for prepared “boneless wings” is $4.99 a pound compared with $8.38 a pound for bone-in wings, according to Tom Super, senior vice president of communications for the National Chicken Council, citing the U.S. Department of Agriculture.
 He calls it “a way to move more boneless/skinless breast meat that continues currently to be in ample supply.”